tsengwoody/Access8Math/readme.md

 Access8Math maps specific symbols to corresponding text/ braille outputs through a dictionary file to solve issues where rare symbols cannot be read by speech synthesizers or where symbols have different meanings between mathematical contexts and general text.

 For example, "!" means "factorial" in mathematical content, while in general text it represents emotion.
-By editing the dictionary file, symbols can be mapped to new alternative texts or Braille outputs to update incorrect outputs..
+By editing the dictionary file, symbols can be mapped to new alternative texts or Braille outputs to update incorrect outputs.

 * Add: Introduce a new symbol entry to the dictionary.
 After selecting the add button, enter the desired symbol in the dialog box and confirm.
 Then, the added symbol will appear in the entry list in the Symbol Dictionary dialog.
 * Modify: Choose a symbol and edit its alternative text.
 The system will then read out and display Braille outputs based on the alternative text.